Creation of a stoma

 What is a stoma?

-When ovarian cancer is more advanced at the time of diagnosis, it will sometimes have spread to the surface of the bowel (part of the digestive system).
+When ovarian cancer is more advanced at the time of diagnosis, it will sometimes spread to the surface of the bowel (part of the digestive system).

 digestive system

-Sometimes the affected area of the bowel can be removed and the two ends joined back together.
-But if this isn't possible your body will need a new way to get rid of faeces (poo).
-In these cases, the surgeon will make an opening through the wall of your abdomen (tummy) and bring the end of the bowel through the skin.
+To do this, your surgeon will make an opening through the wall of your abdomen (tummy) and bring the end of the bowel through the skin.
 This is called the creation of an ostomy or stoma (an artificial opening).
-Poo is then collected in a stoma bag which is attached to your tummy.
+Any poo is then collected in a stoma bag which is attached to your tummy.

 Is there just one type of stoma?